ZichengDuan/EZIGen/README.md

     --do_editing
     # --num_interations 6
 ```
-Some explanations to the arguments:
+Some explanations for the arguments:
 1. Similar to `--sub_prompt`, `--tar_prompt` is also a placeholder now as the editing process doesn't require text prompt.

 2. `source_image_path`: the path to the source RGB image for editing.